CosX/presentations/2024-06-12-ndc-presentation/2024-03-12-very-nice-novacare.md

 🏠 + 💻 = ♻️

-Karl Solgård, NOVACARE AS
+Karl Solgård (@KarlSolgard) NOVACARE AS

 12.06.2024 @ NDC

 note: Hello everybody!
 So nice to be here at NDC!
 My name is Karl Solgård.
 I work as a senior consultant at a company called NOVACARE.
-I'm currently on paternity leave so I have a lot of time to keep me busy.
-And one of the things that I have kept me busy is my home lab built with kubernetes and old E-waste.
+I'm currently on paternity leave so I have a lot of time to do side projects.
+And one of my side projects is my home lab built with kubernetes and old E-waste.

 ---

 ## Agenda
-- Motivation to make a Kubernetes cluster at home
+- Motivations behind making a Kubernetes cluster at home
 - How to set up k3s
 - Quick overview of applications and experiences